mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 Turns out `the Bing AI is bizarre <https://simonwillison.net/2023/Feb/15/bing/>`__ and that is making quite the waves at the moment.
 In essence, the Bing version of ChatGPT has the capability of performing internet searches and as a result will feed some extra data into itself.
-Then then uses it to conjure up answers with hilarious results, particularly if it's internal learned state does not line up with the results.
+Then it uses this to conjure up answers with hilarious results, particularly if it's internal learned state does not line up with the results.
 Among other things this has lead to the bot gaslighting it's users into believing that they are in